-If you would like to legally change you or your child’s name, there are certain steps you must take.
+If you would like to legally change your or your child’s name, there are certain steps you must take.
 These steps vary depending on whether the name change is for an adult or a child.

 Name Change for Adults:

 - Once the marriage ceremony has been performed and the completed Certificate of Marriage has been returned to the Recorder’s office, you will receive a certified copy that you will then use to update your Social Security card, driver’s license, etc.

-Second, an adult may change their name as part of a divorce proceeding.
-This usually happens when a divorcing spouse wants to return to her maiden name.
-In a divorce, a person can only change his or her name back to the name that appears on their birth certificate or to a legal name taken as part of an earlier marriage.
+- This usually happens when a divorcing spouse wants to return to their maiden name.
+In a divorce, a person can only change his or her name back to the name that appears on their birth certificate or to the legal name the person had immediately prior to the marriage.

-- the person's current name;
+- The person's current name

-- a description of the person; including height, weight, hair and eye color, sex, place and date of birth;
+- A description of the person; including height, weight, hair and eye color, sex, place and date of birth

-- reason for request;
+- The reason for the request

-- the new name the person wants.
+- The new name the person wants

 A certified copy of the person’s birth certificate must also be attached to the person’s petition.
-There is a court filing fee of $185 to begin the case.
+If the person's birth certificate is not available, the person must explain why it is not available and provide another form of identification.
+There is a court filing fee of $185 and you must file your petition electronically unless you get permission from the court to file in paper.
 The petition must be served on the person’s spouse if he or she is married, which will be at a cost determined by the local sheriff.
-The Judicial Branch’s website has made a form Petition for Name Change (Adult) available to the public for free.
+The Judicial Branch’s website has made a form "Petition for Name Change (Adult)" available to the public for free.
 This form can be filled out and filed with the District Court clerk.
 The form may be found at: